On Complex Lie Algebroids with Constant Real Rank: Local structure

-Involutive RAVBs inherit an structure of almost Lie algebroid \cite[Proposition 3.17]{bursztyn2019splitting}.
-For involutive CAVB we have the same, although the proof is an adaptation of the real case to the complex case. \begin{proposition} An involutive real or complex vector bundle $(A,\rho)$ is equivalent to the existence of a bracket on $\Gamma(A)$ making $A$ a real or complex almost Lie algebroid, respectively. \end{proposition}
+Involutive RAVBs inherit the structure of an almost Lie algebroid \cite[Proposition 3.17]{bursztyn2019splitting}.
+For~involutive CAVBs, we have the same result and the proof is an adaptation of the real case to the complex case. \begin{Proposition} A real or complex anchored vector bundle $(A,\rho)$ is involutive if and only if there exists a bracket on $\Gamma(A)$ making $A$ into a real or complex almost Lie algebroid, respectively. \end{Proposition}